 A lot of Thailand including Bangkok, are in the low wetlands, the area around is jungle and has a tropical climate.
 When Thailand first got inhabited, the first areas to get populated were around these rivers.
 Boats would be the main mode of transport and trade would take place in them.

-Even today, these boats which are so colorful and all dressed up, are an interesting of trade, and attracts lots of tourists.
+Even today, these boats which are so colorful and all dressed up, are an interesting trade, and attracts lot of tourists.

 The day arrived and I was all excited to go visit this vibrant and colorful place.
 The bus came and picked me up from the hotel itself.
 Tour operators are very punctual and arrive atleast 15 mins before your pick up time.
 Why I am emphasizing this is because, I met a girl Slava, from Slovakia, who was on a 3 month South East Asia tour, and she was quite surprised because in Mynmmar her tours always started an hour or more later.
 THAILAND IS ON TIME !!